-I’ve been wanting to share with you guys an easy tutorial on how you can make bath bombs with hidden jewelry inside.
+I’ve been wanting to share with you guys an easy tutorial on how to make bath bombs with hidden jewelry inside.
 It is a simple and fun tutorial and I’m excited to finally get around to posting it!

 It is easier to learn how to make bath bombs with hidden jewelry inside than you may think, so this particular activity can be fun for both older (supervised) kids and adults alike.